India says some Kashmir restrictions eased - Journal du Cameroun

 Tens of thousands of extra troops have been deployed — joining 500,000 already there — turning parts of the main city of Srinagar into a fortress of roadblocks and barbed wire.

-Restrictions in Jammu, the more peaceful Hindu-majority area, have already been lifted, and in the Kashmir Valley, the main hotbed of resistance to Indian rule, there has now been some easing too, Khan said.
+Restrictions in Jammu, the more peaceful Hindu-majority area, have already been lifted, and in the Kashmir Valley, the main hotbed of resistance to Indian rule, there has now been some easing too, senior police officer Munir Khan told AFP.

+But he said that Srinigar’s Jama Masjid, the main mosque in the Muslim-majority region with space for thousands of worshippers, also remained shut for Friday prayers.

 “You need to understand that restrictions and relaxations are area-wise.
-You can’t generalise them,” Khan told AFP.
+You can’t generalise them,” Khan added.

-The state administration has directed government employees to report at work from Friday through a radio announcement, news agency the Press Trust of India reported.

-PTI quoted an unnamed official as saying the situation in the Valley was being monitored on a real-time basis and the decision to remove forces would depend on the ground situation.
+The Press Trust of India quoted an unnamed official as saying that authorities were considering allowing schools to open in the Valley next week.

+“We are making arrangements that all government offices start functioning normally from Monday,” the official said.

-There have been isolated protests, including last Friday when residents said some 8,000 people took to the streets and that the military used pellet-firing shotguns.
+Despite the crackdown, last Friday residents said some 8,000 people took to the streets and that the military used pellet-firing shotguns.

-The Indian government confirmed the clashes only several days later, blaming them on stone-throwing “miscreants” and saying its forces reacted with “restraint”.
+The Indian government confirmed the clashes only after several days had passed, blaming them on stone-throwing “miscreants” and saying its forces reacted with “restraint”.

+There was also a smaller demonstration on Monday and there have been reports of others.

-Kashmiri politicians, alongside university professors, business leaders and activists, are among more than 500 people to have been taken into custody.
+Kashmiri politicians — alongside university professors, business leaders and activists — are among the more than 500 people that have been taken into custody.

+Security forces also detained a journalist — identified as Irfan Malik from the newspaper Greater Kashmir — on Wednesday night, the Indian Express daily reported.

 Kashmir has been divided between India and Pakistan since independence from Britain in 1947.